Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis

 \textbf{Baselines:} We evaluate against representative state-of-the-art 3DGS UE approaches, including the post-hoc method FisherRF~\cite{jiang2024fisherrf} and the variational in\-ference-based methods of Lyu et al.~\cite{lyu2024manifold} (Manifold) and Li et al.~\cite{li2024variational} (Var3DGS).
 The latter two modify the 3DGS framework by learning distributions over Gaussian parameters, which slightly reduces rendering fidelity.
-A detailed comparison of their rendering quality against standard 3DGS is provided in the Appendix.
+A detailed comparison of their rendering quality against standard 3DGS is provided in App.
+D.

-\textbf{Metrics:} To evaluate how well predicted uncertainty maps correspond to actual reconstruction errors in NVS, we follow prior work~\cite{lyu2024manifold,jiang2024fisherrf,li2024variational} and report two standard metrics: Area Under the Sparsification Error curve (AUSE)~\cite{ilg2018uncertainty} and Pearson correlation.
-AUSE measures the area between two curves obtained by progressively removing pixels in descending order of (i) true error (Oracle) and (ii) predicted uncertainty.
-Lower AUSE indicates stronger alignment between uncertainty and true error.
-Pearson correlation captures the linear relationship between per-pixel uncertainty and the error in NVS.
-Higher correlation reflects better alignment of predicted uncertainty and actual error.
+\textbf{Metrics:} To evaluate how well predicted uncertainty maps correspond to actual reconstruction errors in NVS, we follow prior work~\cite{lyu2024manifold,jiang2024fisherrf,li2024variational} and report Area Under the Sparsification Error curve (AUSE)~\cite{ilg2018uncertainty} and Pearson correlation.

 We report both metrics using two error formulations: the standard intensity difference $L^1$, and DSSIM.
-DSSIM is particularly important for evaluating errors in NVS, as many rendering errors in NVS arise from structural artifacts such as geometric misalignment, blur, or floaters rather than simple pixel-wise intensity deviations.
-Since DSSIM is sensitive to luminance, contrast, and structural inconsistencies, it provides a more perceptually meaningful measure of NVS error than $L^1$, which often underestimates geometry- or blur-related discrepancies.
+DSSIM is particularly important for evaluating errors in NVS, as these often arise from structural artifacts such as geometric misalignment, blur, or floaters rather than simple pixel-wise deviations.
+Since DSSIM is sensitive to luminance, contrast, and structural inconsistencies, it provides a more perceptually meaningful measure of NVS error than $L^1$.